-The account can be opened as a joint account with a parent, grandparent, or legal guardian.
+The child’s account can be opened as a joint account with a parent, grandparent, or legal guardian.
 It should be noted that the adult joint owner must be an Alliant Credit Union member.
-The account offers an APY of 0.55%, which makes this a high-yield savings account for kids.

 Bank of America’s Minor Savings Account has no monthly fee for as long as the account holder is under 18 years old.
 Once the kid reaches 18, the account is converted into a Bank of America Savings Account, where fees might apply.

-BECU’s Early Saver account offers an APY of 2.02% on balances of up to $500, while anything above that earns a much lower rate of 0.02%.
-There are no monthly service fees and no minimum balance requirement to open the account.
+BECU’s Early Saver account offers an impressive APY of 6.17% on the first $500 but only 0.50% on balances over $500.01 or more.
+There are no monthly service fees and there is no minimum balance requirement to open the account.

-The adult joint owner needs to be a BECU member, but the credit union gives you the option to apply for your own membership at the same time as opening the kids’ account.
+The adult joint owner needs to have credit union membership with BECU, but the credit union gives you the option to apply for your own membership at the same time as opening the kids account.
 Kids over 13 years of age get access to online banking and mobile banking for free.

 You cannot apply for the account online.
 There’s a form that you can download on their website, which needs to be filled in and mailed to the credit union or dropped off at one of their locations.
 If you don’t own a printer, you can also pick up a form from a BECU location.

 Capital One’s Kids Savings Account offers an APY of 0.30% on all balances, providing a consistent rate to help the kid grow their money.
-There are no monthly maintenance fees and no minimum balance requirements either.
+There are no monthly maintenance fees or overdraft fees and no minimum balance requirements either.
 The account doesn’t have a minimum initial deposit.